Cyanazine: Mechanisms of action

 Cyanazine inhibits photosynthesis and is therefore used as a herbicide.
 It destroys unwanted vegetation, especially various types of weeds, grasses and woody plants.
 The primary site of inhibition was on the reducing side of photosystem II.
 They inhibit the electron transfer step between the primary electron acceptor (Q) and the plastoquinone pool of the electron transport chain.

-Cyanazine is the most toxic triazine herbicide and can cause birth defects, mutations and ultimately cancer.

 Metabolism

 The metabolism pathways of cyanazine have been describe for different animal and plant species.
 Different studies showed that in animal models (rats, dogs & cows) the cyanazine is quickly absorbed in the intestines.
 For the degradation of the absorbed cyanazine the following metabolic pathways are involved: de-alkylation & conjugation with glutathione, which results in different metabolites.
 After undergoing these metabolic pathways the metabolites leave the body in the urine and feces.
 For example, in rats there were found seven metabolites in urine and feces after oral intake of cyanazine.
 Another major route of degradation for cyanazine in mammals is N-De-ethylation, which leads to the yield of an ethyl group.
 The free ethyl group will then by excreted by breathing.

 In plants the following metabolic pathways are involved hydrolysis, N-de-alkylation and conjugation with glutathione, resulting in different metabolites (shown in the figure below).